status-im/specs/docs/draft/12-sticker-pack.md

 #### Install a sticker pack

-To install a sticker pack, we need to fetch all sticker packs which are available in Sticker Market.
+To install a sticker pack, all sticker packs available in Sticker Market are fetched.
 The following steps are needed to fetch all sticker packs:

 #### 1. Get total number of sticker packs
 Call `packCount()` on the sticker market contract, will return number of sticker pack registered as `uint256`.

 #### 2. Get sticker pack by id
-ID's are represented as `uint256` and are incremental from `0` to total number of sticker packs in contract, which we received on previous step.
-To get a sticker pack we should call `getPackData(sticker-pack-id)`, the return type is  `["bytes4[]" "address" "bool" "uint256" "uint256" "bytes"]` which represents the following fields: `[category owner mintable timestamp price contenthash]`.
+ID's are represented as `uint256` and are incremental from `0` to total number of sticker packs in the contract, received in the previous step.
+To get a sticker pack call `getPackData(sticker-pack-id)`, the return type is  `["bytes4[]" "address" "bool" "uint256" "uint256" "bytes"]` which represents the following fields: `[category owner mintable timestamp price contenthash]`.
 Price is the SNT value in wei set by sticker pack owner.
 The contenthash is the IPFS address described in the [submit description](#submit-a-sticker) above.
 Other fields specification could be found in [Sticker Market spec](https://github.com/status-im/sticker-market/blob/651e88e5f38c690e57ecaad47f46b9641b8b1e27/docs/specification.md)

 ##### 3. Get owned sticker packs
 The current Status app fetches owned sticker packs during the open of any sticker view (a screen which shows a sticker pack or the list of sticker packs).
-To get owned packs, we should get all owned tokens for the current account address.
-To do that we should call `balanceOf(address)` where address is the address for current account.
+To get owned packs, get all owned tokens for the current account address, by calling `balanceOf(address)` where address is the address for the current account.
 This method returns a `uint256` representing the count of available tokens.
-Using `tokenOfOwnerByIndex(address,uint256)` method, with the address of the user and ID in form of a `uint256` which is an incremented int from 0 to total number of tokens, we will get token id.
-To get sticker pack id from token we call`tokenPackId(uint256)` where `uint256` is the token id.
+Using `tokenOfOwnerByIndex(address,uint256)` method, with the address of the user and ID in form of a `uint256` which is an incremented int from 0 to the total number of tokens, gives the token id.
+To get the sticker pack id from a token call`tokenPackId(uint256)` where `uint256` is the token id.
 This method will return an `uint256` which is the id of the owned sticker pack.

 ##### 4. Buy a sticker pack
-To buy a sticker pack we should call `approveAndCall(address,uint256,bytes)` where `address` is the address of buyer,`uint256` is the price and third parameters `bytes` is the callback  called if approved.
-In callback we call `buyToken(uint256,address,uint256)`, first parameter is sticker pack id, second buyers address, and the last is the price.
+To buy a sticker pack call `approveAndCall(address,uint256,bytes)` where `address` is the address of buyer,`uint256` is the price and third parameters `bytes` is the callback  called if approved.
+In the callback, call `buyToken(uint256,address,uint256)`, first parameter is sticker pack id, second buyers address, and the last is the price.

 ## Copyright